Support & resources

 Dosing and administration

-Be sure to tell your doctor if you are taking any other medicines so he or she can take that into account when creating your EPIDIOLEX dosing schedule.
+Be sure to tell your doctor if you are taking any other medicines so he or she can take that into account when creating your dosing schedule.
+Your doctor may also request blood work to evaluate liver function before you start and during treatment.

 If necessary, EPIDIOLEX can be administered with certain nasogastric tubes (NG-tube) or gastrostomy tubes (G-tube).
 There are important considerations that you need to be aware of when administering EPIDIOLEX using feeding tubes.
 For specific instructions, please see the EPIDIOLEX Prescribing Information and talk to your healthcare provider for more information.